corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/_index.md

 Note that these permission restrictions are in addition to any permission restrictions that the bundle requests via the local permissions mechanism described in section 50.11 of the [OSGi specification](http://docs.osgi.org/download/r8/osgi.core-8.0.0.pdf).

-## Deploying a Corda Packages
+## Installing a Corda Packages

-To deploy a Corda Package, see XXX.
+To install a Corda Package, see [the corda-cli install command](corda-cli/commands.html#install).